section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ![Buttons](remote_buttons.jpg)

+You can pass functions that'll get executed when the user interacts with the buttons.
+These custom functions are called callback functions.

-Let's pass a callback function to navigate back to the home page when we press the End button.
+Let's pass a callback function to navigate back to the home page when the user presses the end button.

 To navigate back, we need to import the `useNavigation` hook from `@react-navigation/native`.